HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ### Instance management information

-**Function Entry**: Login Management User Interface -> Instance Management
+**Function Entry:** Login Management User Interface -> Instance Management

 ![](assets/hotdb-management/image33.png)

 The instance management information displays a record in the form of a MySQL instance, and performs operations such as "Remove Master", "Add Slave", and "Setup High-privilege User" of specific MySQL instances.

-- **Remove Master**: Click \[Remove Master] to stop the replication of this instance and perform the operation of clearing replication information (stop slave; reset slave all;).
+- **Remove Master:** Click \[Remove Master] to stop the replication of this instance and perform the operation of clearing replication information (stop slave; reset slave all;).

-- **Add Master**: Click \[Add Master] to add a slave to this instance and set this instance as a host when performing a "change master" operation on the slave.
+- **Add Master:** Click \[Add Master] to add a slave to this instance and set this instance as a host when performing a "change master" operation on the slave.
 When selecting a slave, only instances without master can be selected and instances have been configured with master shall first remove the Master.

 ![](assets/hotdb-management/image34.png)

-- **Setup High-privileges User**: Mainly used for users configured with "change master/slave" privileges to perform "Remove Master" and "Add Slave" operations.
+- **Setup High-privileges User:** Mainly used for users configured with "change master/slave" privileges to perform "Remove Master" and "Add Slave" operations.
 High-privilege users need to have "super, replication slave, replication client, create user, reload" privileges.
 If the data source does not have these privileges, they need to be added to the instance.

 ![](assets/hotdb-management/image35.png)